 Published as part of a set in the 1930s and '40s by Theosophical University Press; Revised Electronic Edition copyright © 1998 by Theosophical University Press.
 Electronic version ISBN 1-55700-101-4.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

 What is Theosophy?

 Theosophy a Unity of Religion, Science, and Philosophy

 Reincarnation or Reimbodiment in the Flesh

 The Law of Karma

 Man after Death

 Psychology and Theosophy

 The Masters of Wisdom, Compassion, and Peace

 Theosophy and Religion